Jan. 6 report: Trump 'lit that fire' of Capitol insurrection

 The report details Trump’s inaction as his loyalists were storming the building, detailing the hours when he watched the violence on television but did nothing to stop it.

-A White House photographer snapped a picture of Trump at 1:21 p.m., learning of the riot from the employee after he returned to the White House after his speech — and after his own security officials had rebuffed his efforts to go to the Capitol himself.
+A White House photographer snapped a picture of Trump at 1:21 p.m., learning of the early violence from an employee upon returning to the White House after his speech — after his own security officials had rebuffed his efforts to go to the Capitol himself.
 “By that time, if not sooner, he had been made aware of the violent riot,” the report states.

 That inaction was a “dereliction of duty,” the report says, noting that Trump had more power than any other person as the nation’s commander-in-chief.
 “He willfully remained idle even as others, including his own Vice President, acted.”

-During those hours, Pence huddled in the Capitol, begging security officials for a quicker National Guard response as rioters outside called for his hanging because he would not illegally try to thwart Biden’s win.
-And inside the White House, dozens of staffers and associates pleaded with Trump to make a forceful statement.
+During those hours, Pence huddled and hid in the Capitol, begging security officials for a quicker National Guard response as rioters outside called for his hanging because he would not illegally try to thwart Biden’s win as Congress was counting the votes.
+Inside the White House, dozens of staffers and associates pleaded with Trump to make a forceful statement.

 But he did not.